lornebb/NullAnIon/README.md

 2. As a user and as an engineer, I want to be able to access the user files to work on as soon as the order opens.
 3. As a user and as an engineer, I want to see a clear deadline for an order.
 4. As a user and as an engineer, I want to see reference text and links from the customer.
-5. As a user and as an engineer, I want to know what format the customer is expecting their order to come back in.
-6. As a user and as an engineer, I want to be able to communicate directly with the customer.
+5. As a user and as an engineer, I want to be able to communicate directly with the customer.
-7. As a user and as an engineer, I want to be able to upload versions to the customer.
+6. As a user and as an engineer, I want to be able to upload versions to the customer.
-8. As a user and as an engineer, I want to be able to mark an order as completed/fulfilled.

 [Back to Top](##Contents)